ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    Receiver should continue with DMARC-specific processing before returning a reply to the DATA command.

-Herr (ed) & Levine (ed) Expires 13 December 2021               [Page 59]

-Internet-Draft                  DMARCbis                       June 2021

-   Given a DMARC record and the set of Authenticated Identifiers, the Mail Receiver checks to see if the Authenticated Identifiers align with the Author Domain.
+   Given a DMARC record and the set of Authenticated Identifiers, the Mail Receiver checks to see if the Authenticated Identifiers align with the Author Domain (taking into consideration any strict versus relaxed options found in the DMARC record).

    For example, the following sample data is considered to be from a piece of email originating from the Domain Owner of "example.com":